-The Harz is a so called Mittelgebirge, a low mountain range, 180km long and 30km wide.
-The highest peak is the Brocken, 1,142m asl, a granite massive formed by a huge intrusion of lava.
+The Harz is a so called Mittelgebirge, a low mountain range or hill country, 180 km long and 30 km wide.
+This is the German term for all areas which are mountainous but not Alpine.
+The highest peak is the Brocken, 1,142 m asl, a granite massive formed by a huge intrusion of lava.

 The Harz was formed by an uplift, which affected the whole area of the Harz.
 The uplift started during the lower Cretaceous (140-97Ma) and stopped in the upper Cretaceous (97-67Ma).
 The first movements are called Early Kimmerian Phase (140Ma).
 Most of the uplift happened during the Subhercyne Phase (83 Ma).
-In this phase the limestone layers of the northern hinterland were tilted upright or upside down.
+In this phase the limestone layers of the northern hinterland were tilted upright or upside down by the movement.

 The forces at the northern rim were much bigger, so the northern lifting was higher and the impact at the fault more intensive.
 The Harz is very steep at its northern rim.
 At the southern rim the overlying rocks ly flat on the crystalline and run out without being overturned or even tilted.

-The crystalline rocks of the Harz can be found in the hinterland, at a depth of about 4,000m below surface.
+The crystalline rocks of the Harz can be found in the hinterland, at a depth of about 4,000 m below surface.
 Once the rocks had a cap of younger rocks, like in the neighborhood, at least until the uplift started.
-Then the lifted Harz formed an island in the Cretaceous sea and the rock were subject to weathering.
+Then the lifted Harz formed an island in the Cretaceous sea and the rocks were subject to weathering.
 All younger sediments down to the upper Perm were eroded.

 From the early Middle Ages, the Harz was famous for his ore deposits.
 The mining of the Rammelsberg made the city of Goslar famous.
 The mined ores were sulfidic lead (Pb) and zinc (Zn) ores, which contained many other metals in low percentage.
 But those rare and valuable metals, like gold and silver, made the mine so important.
 Coinage of the metals took place in Goslar, and so the mine provided a continuous flow of money into the caskets of their sovereign.